genescheck/2013DevSummitExamples/Speech/README.md

 Once you have an Access Token, replace the ACCESS_TOKEN in the speech scripts with the actual Access Token value obtained from above.

+The scripts use the freely avaible command line program curl, available here http://curl.haxx.se/.
+The user can use any language or tool they want, but the below scripts will give them an idea on how to construct the requests.

 Examples scripts for access to production Speech API (https://api.att.com)
 ---------------------------------------------------------------------------